-It also is helpful to have mobile apps on hand that are not strictly for social media use.
+Evans adds that it is also helpful to have mobile apps on your phone that are not strictly for social media use.

 "Try to spend time on apps that are positive - maybe nature apps or something that you are interested in or develop a new hobby, learn a new language.
 But try not to spend much time on the apps that are just for the purpose of comparing one person to another."